SimonQijieZhao/JuliaTutorial/JuliaTutorial.md

 #### **let...end** ####

-"**let...end**" is often used for introducing a new scope for local variables without extra side effects like "**for...end**" where the code within it may loop multiple times.
-The template for "**let...end**" is:
+`let...end` is often used for introducing a new scope for local variables without extra side effects like `for...end` where the code within it may loop multiple times.
+The template for `let...end` is:

 ```Julia
 let var1 = value1, var2, var3 = value3